Spurs sack Nuno after four months

 "Nuno is a true gentleman and will always be welcome here.
 We should like to thank him and his coaching staff and wish them well for the future," added Paratici.

-Spurs said a decision on who will succeed Nuno will "follow in due course".
+Tottenham said a decision on who will succeed Nuno will "follow in due course".

+Spurs, who were booed off following the 3-0 home loss to United, started the season strongly and after winning their first league three matches, Nuno was named Premier League manager of the month for August.

+However, the results started to suffer.
+Despite wins over Aston Villa and Newcastle in October, there were defeats against Chelsea, Arsenal, West Ham and Crystal Palace, as well as a Europa Conference League loss at Dutch side Vitesse Arnhem.

 - Our coverage of Tottenham Hotspur is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment